|Nutrition Facts (per serving)|

 Gather the ingredients.
 Heat the oven to 400 F (205 C).

 Generously grease a baking sheet with butter, then sprinkle with a little flour to prevent the scones from sticking.

 Sieve the self-rising flour into a large baking bowl.
 Add the butter, baking powder, and salt.
 Rub the butter into the flour using your fingertips, working as quickly as possible.
 The mixture is ready when it resembles fine breadcrumbs.

 Add 1/2 cup (55 g) of the finely grated cheese and the dry mustard to the mixture.
 Mix well.

-Cut rounds with a 3-inch (7.5-cm) cutter or cut into triangles with a sharp knife.
+Cut rounds with a 3-inch (7.5-cm) cutter or slice into triangles with a sharp knife.

 Place on the baking tray and brush with the beaten egg and milk mixture.
 Sprinkle with the remaining grated cheese.
-Bake near the top of the hot oven for 15 minutes or until golden brown and well risen.
+Bake on an upper rack in the oven for 15 minutes or until golden brown and well risen.

 Cool on a wire rack before eating.